-AustralianSuper has an established Tax Risk Management and Governance Framework that sets out the Fund's approach in pursuing our strategic tax objectives in accordance with our key tax principles.
+AustralianSuper has an established Tax Risk Management and Governance Framework that sets out the Fund's approach in pursuing our strategic tax objectives in accordance with our Key Tax Principles.

-The Tax Risk Management and Governance Framework is documented, approved and overseen by the AustralianSuper Board level Finance and Audit Committee (FAC), is in accordance with Australian Tax Office (ATO) public guidance and has regard to guidance issued by international organisations such as the OECD.
+The Tax Risk Management and Governance Framework is documented, approved and overseen by the AustralianSuper Board-level Finance and Audit Committee (FAC), is in accordance with Australian Tax Office (ATO) public guidance, relevant foreign jurisdiction legal requirements and has regard to guidance issued by international organisations such as the OECD.